Skvare/com.skvare.dbcfcheck/README.md

 ![Screenshot](/images/screenshot_2.png)

-This extension helps to provide errors related to custom fields when we add fields to a custom table that exceed the row size limit on the table.
+This extension helps to prevent errors related to custom fields when we add fields to a custom table that exceed the row size limit on the table.

 Based on the row size available for the table, we disabled the add new